Time: 18:15 - 19:45

 What level is the course and do I need any particular skills?

-You should have an established singing technique to participate fully in this course.
-Experience of jazz and pop singing is a distinct advantage.
+You should have an established singing technique to participate fully in this workshop.
+Experience of jazz or pop singing is a distinct advantage.
+Be prepared to be challenged when you sing as a group, on your own, or take part in improvisation.

 How will I be taught, and will there be any work outside the class?